nl83457/sql_project_applestore/README.md

 order by NumberOfApps DESC
 ```

-Secondly, for an easier overview of app ratings, we create 'MinRating', 'MaxRating' and 'AvgRating'.
+Secondly, for an easier overview of app ratings, we create the tables 'MinRating', 'MaxRating' and 'AvgRating'.

 ```
 Select min(user_rating) as MinRating, max(user_rating) as MaxRating, avg(user_rating) as AvgRating